 Are you tired of streaming music?
-It feels like everyone is talking about how to stream this, how to stream that, how to stream from PC to phone, etc. Yet while streaming can be convenient, it also eats up your mobile data.
+It feels like everyone is talking about how to stream this and how to stream that.
+Yet while streaming can be convenient, it also eats up your mobile data.

 With mobile providers becoming more stingy with data plans and data caps, maybe it’s time we go back to offline music files.

 To do this, you’re going to need a good music player app—and for your convenience, we’ve done the research for you.
 Here are the best offline music player apps for Android, some which you may not have heard about.